oscardelben/git-diff-grep/Readme.md

 **If you ever:**

 * Wanted to see when a method was introduced.
-* Wanted to see if that meethod that apparently is no longer needed was deleted by someone in the past.
+* Wanted to see if that method that apparently is no longer needed was deleted by someone in the past.
 * Simply wanted a tool to grep in your git diffs..